petermichaux/maria/README.md

 Status
 ------

-Maria is a new project and under construction.
+The code has stabilized quite a bit.
+Now is the time to give it a try in an application.
+Documentation and tests are the focus of current development.

 Dependencies